-This allows to translate the BBN bounds into constraints on individual $U_{\alpha I}^2$ and to combine the upper bounds on the individual $U_{\alpha I}^2$ to obtain a stronger upper bound on $U_I^2$.
-For example, in the mass range $M_I<m_K$ and for $n=2$ the lower bounds on $U_{e I}^2$ and $U_{\mu I}^2$ also strongly constrain the poorly measured $U_{\tau I}^2$, allowing to impose an upper bound on $U_I^2$ \cite{Asaka:2014kia}.
+This allows to translate the BBN bounds into constraints on individual $U_{\alpha }^2$ and to combine the upper bounds on the individual $U_{\alpha }^2$ to obtain a stronger upper bound on $U_I^2$.
+For example, in the mass range $M_I<m_K$ and for $n=2$ the lower bounds on $U_{e}^2$ and $U_{\mu}^2$ also strongly constrain the poorly measured $U_{\tau}^2$, allowing to impose an upper bound on $U_I^2$ \cite{Asaka:2014kia,Drewes:2016jae}.
 The window between these lower bounds and the upper bounds from experiments may soon be closed.
 For the $n=3$ scenario under investigation here the three angles $\omega_{ij}$ offer more freedom to change the size of the different $U_{\alpha I}^2$.
 This is also the reason why leptogenesis with $n=3$ does not necessarily rely on a mass degeneracy \cite{Drewes:2012ma} and can be achieved for much larger $U_{\alpha I}^2$ \cite{Canetti:2014dka}.